2022 Nong Bua Lamphu massacre: Perpetrator

-The perpetrator was identified by police as 34-year-old Panya Khamrab (ปัญญา คำราบ) (Born June 4, 1988).
+The perpetrator was identified by police as 34-year-old Panya Khamrab (ปัญญา คำราบ; 4 June 1988 – 6 October 2022).
 Panya was a resident of Nong Bua Lamphu province and a former police sergeant in Na Wang district.
 His mother said that he graduated with a bachelor's degree in law at Ramkhamhaeng University.
 He also attended a police academy.
 His career in the police force began in 2012 and he had previously worked in Bangkok before being assigned to his birthplace of Nong Bua Lamphu.
 According to his mother, he may have taken to drugs after returning to Nong Bua Lamphu.
 During his police service at Nong Bua Lamphu, he displayed violent behaviour.
 He had his weapon seized when he fired at stray animals in the presence of colleagues.

 Panya had been a drug addict since high school; in January 2022, he had been arrested for possessing methamphetamine.
 At the same time, he was treated for mental illness.
 He was dismissed from the police force in either 2021 or June 2022 as a result of his addiction.
 Earlier on the day of the attack, Panya attended a court hearing regarding his drug offences.
 He was scheduled to appear for another hearing the next day.
 He had applied for a job at the Uthai Sawan Tambon Administrative Organisation but was refused.
 The organisation is in the same compound as the nursery, which his son attended.

 Although a motive has not been established, police understand that Panya was plagued by marital and financial troubles.
 He was separated from his wife.
 Colleagues recalled Panya experiencing mood swings and said that he was not well-liked.
 He had allegedly threatened a bank manager with a pistol after being found sleeping instead of carrying out guard duties at the bank.
 He also argued with his wife over a suspected affair, and with a neighbour after holding disruptive house parties.
 An argument had occurred between Khamrab and his wife on the morning of the attack.
-An Isaan Record interview also presented bullying of the perpetrator's stepson at the nursery and shunning of his girlfriend by the locals as possible causes.
+An interview with The Isaan Record also presented bullying of the perpetrator's stepson at the nursery and shunning of his girlfriend by the locals as possible causes.

 Panya had legally purchased the 9mm SIG Sauer P365 semi-automatic pistol used in the attack.
 Initial investigations and autopsy did not find any drugs in his body in the 72 hours before the attack.